Mostow Rigidity Made Easier: The Main Result

 \begin{theorem}[Mostow] If $M_1$ and $M_2$ are compact hyperbolic $3$-manifolds and $f: M_1 \to M_2$ is BL, then there is an isometry $g: M_1 \to M_2$.
 So, diffeomorphic compact hyperbolic $3$-manifolds are isometric. \end{theorem} This is a somewhat limited version of Mostow's original Theorem.
 In \S \ref{scope}, I discuss how the same arguments prove the full-blown theorem.

-This chapter proves theorem \ref{mmm} modulo two auxiliary results which I prove in \S 2 and \S 3-5 respectively.
-I thank Sujung Jo, Dan Margalit, and ChatGPT for helpful conversations.
+{\bf Paper Overview:\/} The paper is organized in a top-down manner, so that the big result, Mostow's Theorem, is presented first and proved modulo three medium-sized results.
+The medium-sized results are then proved modulo some small results, and then finally the small results are proved.
+Here is a chapter-by-chapter account. \begin{itemize} \item In \S 1 (this chapter) we introduce background material, and then prove Mostow Rigidity modulo Theorem 1.2, Lemma 1.3, and Theorem 1.7. \item In \S 2 we prove Theorem 1.2 and Lemma 1.3 using classical hyperbolic geometric arguments, including the Morse Lemma.
+There is nothing new here, but I try to present it well. \item In \S 3 we prove Theorem 1.7 modulo several auxiliary results that have an analytic flavor. \item In \S 4 we review some basic measure-theoretic tools that are needed for the auxiliary results left over from \S 3. \item In \S 5 we use the tools from \S 4 to prove the auxiliary results left over from \S 3. \end{itemize}